cassmastern/lers-sandbox/docs/network_data_center.md

-# A Sample Data Centre Network
+# A Hypothetical Data Centre Network

 Below is a sample data centre network topology.
 Hopefully enough representative of the 2025 technology landscape to analyze and learn, especially from a security perspective.